ATTRACT THE BEST CREW

 DO ANY OF THESE SOUND FAMILIAR?

-Having a formal training program for both frontline crew and management—especially one that recognizes new skills with a certificate or credential—will help you develop a positive workplace culture and a reputation as a “destination employer.”
-Not only will people want to work for you, but well-trained employees who are coached and mentored by well-trained supervisors are less likely to leave in the first place.
+Having a formal training program for both frontline crew and management — especially one that recognizes new skills with a certificate or credential — will help you develop a positive workplace culture and a reputation as a “destination employer”.
+Not only will people want to work for you, but well-trainer supervisors/crew leaders are less likely to leave in the first place.

 Up to 6% of a landscaping company’s revenue is spent repairing and replacing broken equipment.
 Well-trained employees know how to properly use their equipment to avoid premature wear and breakage.
 They can also be quickly oriented to new equipment when it arrives.